Zed-codes/skeleton-grpc/README.md

 git clone https://github.com/Zed-codes/skeleton-grpc
 ```

-Point to the repository root folder and use the command 'Make build'
+Point to the repository root folder and use the command `Make build`

 ```
 make build